Tips on Ingredients to Look for in Sunscreen and How to Build up Your Body’s Internal SPF.

 It is important to note that despite all of the research showing the benefits of limited unprotected sun exposure, the American Academy of Dermatology (AAD) still cites skin cancer as the reason it does not recommend getting Vitamin D from sun exposure or indoor tanning.
 Instead, the AAD recommends getting Vitamin D from a healthy diet that includes foods naturally rich in vitamin D, foods and beverages fortified with vitamin D, and/or vitamin D supplements.

-Prolonged Sun Exposure – How to Protect Your Skin
+Prolonged Sun Exposure – Summer Skin Care and Protection

-One thing it seems like everyone can agree on is that if you are going to be out in the sun for an extended period of time, protection is the name of the game.
+One thing it seems like everyone can agree on is that if you are going to be out in the sun for an extended period of time, protection is the name of the game when it comes to summer skin care.
 Hannah suggests wearing protective clothing and limiting peak times of direct exposure.
 She recommends going out earlier in the morning or late in the afternoon or evening.

-While many products may have zinc oxide included along with other more harmful ingredients, the best way to know if it’s the main ingredient is for it to be listed as the primary active ingredient on the ingredient label.
+While many products may include zinc oxide, the best way to know if it’s the main ingredient is for it to be listed as the primary active ingredient on the ingredient label.
 Be sure and check out the EWG’s rankings of sun, beach and sport sunscreens that contain zinc oxide if you want to see the exact products they recommend.

 If you also want to find out why the EWG says we should be wary of high SPF sunscreens, read their article on that here.
-I was already planning to replace my non-zinc oxide SPF 100 sunscreen with a safer version, but I definitely won’t be putting as much stock in the high SPF as I have been – especially since I’ve gotten a sunburn within an hour of application even when I’ve used SPF 100.
+As I replace my non-zinc oxide SPF 100 sunscreen with a safer version, I definitely won’t put as much stock in the high SPF – especially since I’ve gotten a sunburn within an hour of application even when I’ve used SPF 100.
 That’s why I try to wear my hat whenever possible.

-In addition to building up a tolerance for the sun by exposing our unprotected skin for a few minutes each day, Hannah also says that we can boost our body’s internal SPF in the following ways:
+In addition to building up a tolerance for the sun by exposing our unprotected skin for a few minutes each day, Hannah also says that we can boost our body’s internal SPF as part of our summer skin care routine in the following ways:

 - Eat colorful, antioxidant rich foods such as carrots, tomatoes, organic red bell pepper, organic dark chocolate and organic green tea.
 These are all excellent choices for building natural sun protection.